Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 Soul 2
 Heart 0
 HP Max: 25
-MP Max: 6
+MP Max: 6  //TODO revise
 Physical Attack: -1
-Mental Attack: 7
+Mental Attack: +7
 Physical Defense: 11
 Mental Defense: 13
-Initiative: 2
+Initiative: +2

 *Zap* (Major Spell), x2 damage, choose one of two elemental types, medium.
 *Quick Zap* (Minor Spell), x1 damage, physical, short, cannot be used on the same target as Zap in a round, 1 MP
 *Purge* (Minor Aux), Medium
 Choose one:
 * Reduce the target's Buff/Debuff track by 1, to a minimum of 0.
-* Remove the target's current Ward.
 * Reduce the target's regeneration/degeneration track by 2, to a minimum of 0.

 ## Nuisances
 The Nuisance archetype represents small, elusive adversaries that utilize mental attacks against the heroes.
 These may appear in groups with other nuisances, or assist a more impressive threat as minor support.
 They generally shouldn’t appear alone, as their low hit points means individuals will typically be dealt with quickly.
 Example nuisances include pixies, will o’ wisps, imps, elemental motes, and the like.
 Elementally, Nuisances should have one resistance (which also determines the damage type of their attacks) and one weakness.
 A pixie might utilize Sky attacks while being weak to Fire.
 Imps that serve greater demonic masters may use bolts of Dark while being expelled by Light.
 These combinations should typically be straightforward.

-#### Lesser Nuisance
+#### Minor Nuisance
 Strength -1
 Finesse 2
 Toughness -1
 Mind 2
 Soul 0
 Heart 1
 HP Max: 5
-Physical Attack: 1
+Physical Attack: +1
-Mental Attack: 3
+Mental Attack: +3
 Physical Defense: 12
 Mental Defense: 13
+Initiative: +2

 *Elusive* (Passive): Physical damage against this target is halved.
 *Zap* (Major action spell): x1 multiplier, medium range.
 Damage type is the same as this creature’s elemental resistance.